sdsc/sdsc-summer-institute-2022/2.5_data_management/README.md

 ```

 ```
-Your identification has been saved in /home/your_username/.ssh/sdsc-si22 Your public key has been saved in /home/your_username/.ssh/sdsc-si22.pub The key fingerprint is:
+Your identification has been saved in /home/your_local_username/.ssh/sdsc-si22 Your public key has been saved in /home/your_local_username/.ssh/sdsc-si22.pub The key fingerprint is:
-SHA256:/iHtGRpQcUxruOgLj3YRlM09BfajnN7Ai1DkzMaBjG8 your_username@hostname_of_your_computer
+SHA256:/iHtGRpQcUxruOgLj3YRlM09BfajnN7Ai1DkzMaBjG8 your_local_username@your_local_hostname
 The key's randomart image is:
 +---[RSA 4096]----+
 |     o =++=o.    |